-Corrosion and Erosion Protection of Heat Exchanger Components On-Site with a Metal Alloy Upgrade Coatings
+Heat Exchanger Corrosion and Erosion Protection On-Site with Metal Alloy Upgrade

-Wherever there is a requirement to transfer energy from one production stream to another (whether it is from a liquid, vapor, or gas), to raise or lower the process fluid temperature, a of heat rxchanger will be used.
+Wherever there is a requirement to transfer energy from one production stream to another (whether it is from a liquid, vapor, or gas), to raise or lower the process fluid temperature, a heat exchanger will be used.
 There are many designs of heat exchangers, and the equipment has many names in a refinery or petrochemical plant (phase change units, reboilers and condensers, waste heat recovery units, hot gas boilers, etc.).
-The most common types are shell and tube heat exchangers, where within the shell section, multiple tubes pass through, enabling the transfer of heat from the shell side fluids to the tube side fluids.
+The most common types are shell and tube heat exchangers.
+Within the shell section, multiple tubes pass through, enabling the transfer of heat from the shell side fluids to the tube side fluids.

 - The tube sheet needs to be strong enough to hold the tube bundle (typically steel)

 - The tubes need a high heat transfer efficiency to allow energy to flow from one fluid to the other (typically a copper-based alloy)